Connect with a certified trainer for free

 When to see a doctor

-Your doctor will examine your knee for swelling, stiffness, range of motion, and stability.
-In addition, he/she will perform a Lachman or anterior drawer test to assess the integrity of the anterior cruciate ligament.
-If your doctor feels that the ligament seems loose, this may indicate an ACL tear.
+Your doctor will evaluate your knee for swelling, stiffness, range of motion, and instability.
+Diagnostic tests like the Lachman or anterior drawer test assess the integrity of the anterior cruciate ligament.
+A loose or unstable feeling may suggest an ACL tear.

 [IMAGE of Lachman Test]